explosion/spaCy/CONTRIBUTING.md

 When opening an issue, use a descriptive title and include your environment (operating system, Python version, spaCy version).
 Our [issue template](https://github.com/explosion/spaCy/issues/new) helps you remember the most important details to include.

+If you've discovered a bug, you can also submit a [regression test](#fixing-bugs) straight away.
+When you're opening an issue to report the bug, simply refer to your pull request in the issue body.

+### Issue labels

 We use the following system to tag our issues:

 | Issue label | Description |